matuteiglesias/journal/content/Dev/2024-02-16_Configured_and_Tested_Flask_Application_with_Googl.md

 ### Achievements
 - Successfully integrated Google OAuth into the [[Flask]] application.
-- Resolved key errors and configured the application for local and cloud deployment.
+- Resolved key errors and configured the application for local and cloud [[deployment]].

 ### Pending Tasks
-- Further testing of OAuth integration in different environments.
+- Further testing of OAuth [[integration]] in different environments.
 - Monitoring application performance on Google App Engine.